gchen605/gchen605.github.io/_resources/3d-print.md

 4. Clean build plate (Use a kimiwipe + isopropyl alcohol)
 5. Plug in flash drive
 6. Print
-7. With gloves, remove build plate once cool and **gently** bend to pop off the model (may need to use plastic spatula to help remove model
+7. With gloves, remove build plate once cool and **gently** bend to pop off the model (may need to use plastic spatula to help remove model.
-	**DO NOT USE METAL OBJECTS ON BUILD PLATE**
+	**DO NOT USE METAL OBJECTS ON BUILD PLATE!**
 8. Clean up any extra plastic in printer
 9. Turn off machine

+---

 # Advanced Workflow
 **AKA I want to design my own stuff to print** <br>